Kasokws/Kasokws/README.md

 # . . .

-##### Usuário Linux desde 2021
+##### Linux user since 2021...

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linux/linux-original.svg" width="35px" height="35px" />

 # . . .

-> No que diz respeito ao empenho, ao compromisso, ao esforço, à dedicação, não existe meio termo.
-Ou você faz uma coisa bem feita ou não faz. - Ayrton Senna
+> With regard to commitment, effort, dedication, there is no middle ground.
+Either you do something well or you don't. - Ayrton Senna